eripa/cupdater/README.md

  * CloudFlare gem: ```[sudo] gem install cloudflare```
  * Hope that akamai continues to provide their IP service http://whatismyip.akamai.com
+ * You will probably need to update the root certificates if you are on OS X. [Instructions](http://railsapps.github.io/openssl-certificate-verify-failed.html)

 ## How to use: ##